Lay Lines by Carol Lay for February 08, 2021

 13. Get fuzzy

-dmalzahn about 3 years ago
+dmalzahn over 3 years ago

 I miss Don Martin comics.
 Aw heck, I miss all of the old original classic Mad Magazine artists.